Erin L. Davies, Ph.D.

 Cancer and Developmental Biology Laboratory

-Dr. Davies is soliciting applications from post-baccalaureate and post-doctoral candidates for full-time, fully funded research positions in the lab.
-Interested scientists should contact Dr. Davies directly to discuss training opportunities and research projects.
+The Davies lab is soliciting applications from post-baccalaureate and post-doctoral candidates for full-time, fully funded research positions.
+Candidates should contact Dr. Davies (firstname.lastname@example.org) to discuss training opportunities and research projects.

-How are adult pluripotent stem cells established during embryogenesis?
+How are adult pluripotent stem cells specified during planarian embryogenesis?

+Planarians, like mammals, are direct developers: they construct the adult body plan during embryogenesis.
 Like mammalian epiblast cells, planarian embryonic pluripotent stem cells (PSCs) give rise to all adult tissues.
-While potency of epiblast descendants diminishes rapidly following uterine implantation, embryonic pluripotency networks remain active in adult PSCs throughout life, fueling tissue homeostasis and regeneration.
+While potency of mammalian epiblast descendants diminishes rapidly following uterine implantation, embryonic pluripotency networks remain active in planarian adult PSCs throughout life, fueling tissue homeostasis and regeneration.

-We are working to decipher the molecular mechanisms underlying the embryonic to adult pluripotency transition during planarian embryogenesis.
+We are deciphering the molecular mechanisms underlying the embryonic-to-adult pluripotency transition during planarian embryogenesis.
 As a first step towards this goal, we are defining embryonic and adult PSCs in Schmidtea mediterranea embryos using molecular and functional criteria.
-My published data strongly indicate that cycling, piwi-1+ embryonic PSCs give rise to adult PSCs as organogenesis begins.
-Adult PSCs are functionally defined by the ability of a single transplanted cell to rescue a lethally irradiated adult host devoid of stem cells.
-To determine whether, and when, embryonic piwi-1+ cells begin to function as adult PSCs, we are performing bulk and single cell transplantation using prospectively isolated piwi-1+ donor cells from staged embryos and irradiated adult hosts.
+Our published data suggest that cycling, piwi-1+ embryonic PSCs give rise to adult PSCs as organogenesis begins.
+To determine whether, and when, embryonic piwi-1+ cells begin to function as adult PSCs, we are conducting irradiation-mediated colony repopulation assays and cell transplantation experiments using staged embryonic donor cells and irradiated adult hosts.

-To determine how gene expression signatures for PSC and progenitor populations change during development, we are generating a single cell RNA-Seq atlas using sorted embryonic cells from stages bookending the embryonic to adult pluripotency transition.
+To determine how gene expression signatures for PSC and progenitor populations change during development, we are generating single-cell RNA-Seq atlases from stages bookending the embryonic-to-adult pluripotency transition.
 Differential gene expression among cells from the same stage will identify biomarkers and candidate regulators of pluripotent cell states and progenitors embarking on tissue-specific differentiation programs.
-Cross-stage comparisons will identify candidate cell-intrinsic regulators of the embryonic to adult pluripotency transition and will reveal changes in the PSC lineage repertoire during embryogenesis.
-Importantly, this expression resource will facilitate comparison of pluripotent cell populations across species, a first step in determining whether homologous genes and pathways regulate potency in planarians and mammals.
+Cross-stage comparisons will identify candidate cell-intrinsic regulators of the embryonic-to-adult pluripotency transition and will reveal changes in the PSC lineage repertoire during embryogenesis.
+This expression resource will facilitate the comparison of pluripotent cell populations across species and will identify differentiation trajectories for corroboration using lineage tracing and reverse-genetic approaches in vivo.

-Regeneration emerges through interactions between adult PSCs and surrounding tissues.
+Regeneration emerges through coordinated communication between adult PSCs and surrounding tissues.
 The Davies lab will determine aspects of somatic tissue development required for niche formation and non-cell autonomous regulation of adult PSC behavior.
-Through comparison of regeneration-incompetent versus regeneration-competent embryos, we are identifying the tissues, signaling pathways and gene regulatory networks necessary for regeneration.
-At present, we are testing whether somatic tissue maturation limits establishment of head regeneration ability.
+Through comparison of regeneration-incompetent versus regeneration-competent embryos, we are identifying the tissues, signaling pathways and gene regulatory networks necessary to establish regenerative abilities.
+We have determined that position-independent, whole-body regenerative abilities are established gradually late in embryogenesis, and that development of wound-responsive anatomical system(s) may be rate-limiting for acquisition of regenerative abilities.
 These experiments will suggest strategies for reconstituting self-organizing regenerative responses in vitro, and for reverse-engineering regeneration in systems maintained by adult stem cells.